 7. Able and willing to give valid written informed consent.

-1. Prior treatment with combination CTLA-4 and PD-1/PD-L1 blockade.
+1. Prior treatment with combination CTLA-4 and PD-1/PD-L1 blockade, with the exception of

 2. Participants may not have been treated intratumorally with polyICLC.